Travelbacon/MMM-NLDepartureTimes/README.md

 # MMM-NLDepartureTimes

+## Update 2024
+I don´t have a MM at the moment.
+And I live in area with barely public transportation.
+I have deceided to archive this project.

 ## Introduction
 This module shows the departure times of public transport grouped by stops and destination of choiche.
 In this example you see the stops De Lanen and Leidschenveen.
 Leidschenveen is a LightRail hub that services lines 3,4, E, 19, 30, and N5.
 The lines interested are grouped to their destination, instead on line number.
 This way you can quickly see when a vehicle departes to your real destination fo travel.